Insights

 Teaching in Brazil was a reminder of how global and interconnected the Earth Observation community has become.

-Working with a group of highly motivated students, we explored satellite data not as an abstract resource, but as a tool to understand real environmental challenges.
+Working with a group of highly motivated students at the Serrapilheira Institute, we explored satellite data not as an abstract resource, but as a tool to understand real environmental challenges.
 What stood out was the diversity of perspectives and the shared curiosity about how data can inform action.

 It also reinforced for me that teaching is not only about transferring knowledge.
 It is about creating a space where exploration and questioning are possible, and where students can connect technical skills with meaningful applications.